One-shot acceleration of transient PDE solvers via online-learned preconditioners: Evaluation

 \subsection{Main results}

 Each simulation is run for ten trials each on 2.8 GHz Intel Cascade Lake CPUs.
-The trials measure the total wallclock, the subset of that time spent on solving SPD systems using PCG, and the subset of the latter spent on learning the preconditioner distribution~(where applicable).
-We start by reporting aggregate results across all the tasks in Table~\ref{tab:simulations} in Figure~\ref{fig:perfprof}, where we chart the performance profiles~\citep{dolan2002profiles} of PCGBandit and the two static preconditioner baselines.
+The trials measure the total wallclock, the subset of that time spent on solving SPD systems using PCG, and the subset of the latter spent on learning~(where applicable).
+We start by reporting aggregate results across tasks in Table~\ref{tab:simulations} in Figure~\ref{fig:perfprof}, where we chart the performance profiles~\citep{dolan2002profiles} of the two static preconditioner baselines and three bandit methods.
 As $\tau\ge1$ varies, these curves track the fraction of tasks on which each method is at most $\tau$-suboptimal.
-The results demonstrate that PCGBandit is optimal or near-optimal on all tasks, with both the multigrid and the incomplete Cholesky baselines being around $1.5\times$ or more slower on three tasks each in terms of total wallclock.
-This effect is even more pronounced when counting only the time spent running PCG, where PCGBandit can be more than $4\times$ faster than both methods.
+The results demonstrate that PCGBandit~(Tsallis-INF~(RV)) is optimal or near-optimal on all tasks, with both multigrid and IC(0) being around $1.5\times$ or more slower on three tasks each in terms of total wallclock.
+This effect is even more pronounced when counting only the time spent running PCG, where PCGBandit can be more than $4\times$ faster than both.
+Lastly, among our choices of learning algorithms, Tsallis-INF~(IW) is only slightly worse than PCGBandit, while Thompson sampling underperforms more significantly, perhaps due to its stationarity assumption on the costs.\looseness-1

 We next disaggregate the same results in Figure~\ref{fig:plots}, which depicts the total wallclock as a sum of the PCG cost, the learning cost, and other costs.
-Here we also have the random sampling baseline in addition to the two static preconditioner baselines, and for the 3D DNS and Pitz-Daily simulations we also show the best configuration from the PCGBandit search space.
-We see that PCGBandit only fails to beat the two static baselines on the simplest task, 3D DNS, where incomplete Cholesky is near optimal.
-It nevertheless comes reasonably close to the performance of the best-in-hindsight configuration in both settings where it is known, as expected from the theory.
-Lastly, note that learning costs are so negligible that they are not discernible on the graphs, except for on the Stefan problem, which is distinct in having many cheap iterations.\looseness-1
+Here we add the random baseline to the two static preconditioner baselines, and for the 3D DNS and Pitz-Daily simulations we show the best configuration from the PCGBandit search space.
+We see that PCGBandit only fails to beat the two static baselines on the simplest task, 3D DNS, where IC(0) is near optimal.
+It nevertheless comes reasonably close to the performance of the best-in-hindsight in both settings where it is known, as expected from the theory.
+Lastly, note that learning costs are so negligible that they are not discernible on the graphs.\looseness-1